Oxcarbazepine for preventing seizures

 Brand name: Trileptal

 Why is it important for my child to take Oxcarbazepine?

 It is important that your child takes oxcarbazepine regularly so that they have fewer seizures.

-Oxcarbazepine is usually given twice each day, once in the morning and once in the evening.
-Ideally, these times are 10–12 hours apart, for example some time between 7 and 8 am, and between 7 and 8 pm.
+The Oxcarbazepine is usually given twice each day.
+Give one dose in the morning and one in the evening.
+Ideally these times are 10–12 hours apart.
+For example, this could be between 7am and 8am and between 7pm and 8pm.

 Give the medicine at about the same time(s) each day so that this becomes part of your child’s daily routine, which will help you to remember.